Quick Start

 ClassHook helps you find and effectively use educational videos from popular television shows and movies in your lessons.
 Our videos covers a wide range of subjects and are organized by topic, aligned to standards, and accompanied by discussion questions and tools.
 Below is an example workflow.
 ClassHook is designed to be flexible, so you can use as many or as few of our features as you’d like.

-After your log into ClassHook, you can search for clips on your dashboard or by clicking on the search icon at the top of every other page.
+After your log into ClassHook, you’ll be presented with suggested clips for your lessons.
+You can also search for clips by clicking on the search icon at the top of every page.
 In the search, type in a keyword or topic related to what you’d like to teach.
-You can also enter the name of a TV show or movie to find all clips related to that.
+You can also enter the name of a TV show or movie to find all clips from those titles.

-In the search results, you’ll see a lot of information about each clip, including the age range, specific concepts it covers, and a description.
+In the search results, you’ll see details about each clip, including the age range, the specific concepts it can be used to teach, and a description.

 Once you click on a clip in the search results, you can watch it directly from ClassHook to make sure it’s right for your lesson.
-You can add the clip to a playlist or bookmark it for easy access later.
+You can add the clip to a playlist for easy access later.

 Now that you have a clip and discussion questions, you’re ready to show the clip to your students.
 For this, you have several options: